christiandudel/EDSD2020/Slides/firstsession.md

 # Assignment: Grading

-- You can either “pass” or “fail”
+* You can either “pass” or “fail”
-- Your code should...
+* Your code should...
---...work “out-of-the-box”
+*...work “out-of-the-box”
---...be well-documented: Comments!
+*...be well-documented: Comments!
---...should be (somewhat) efficient.
+*...should be (somewhat) efficient.
 If one step can do the work then don’t use two or more!

 # Assignment: Summary

 - One assignment consisting of coding tasks
-- You submit code as solutions
+- You submit code as solutions, via email
 - You can work in groups
 - Pass/fail